 Content Continues Below

 In primative terms (that is, in physical and non-algebraic terms), a circle was a geometric shape formed in sand with two sticks and some string.

 Once you've pulled the second stick all the way around once, the trace of the second stick is the circle.

-In algebraic terms, a circle is the set (or "locus") of points (x, y) at some fixed distance r from some fixed point (h, k).
+In algebraic terms, a circle is the figure formed by the set (or "locus") of points (x, y) at some fixed distance r from some fixed point (h, k).
 The value of r is called the "radius" of the circle, and the point (h, k) is called the "center" of the circle.

 x2 + y2 + Dx + Ey + F = 0